 Running the Well-Architected Framework Review (WAFR)

-You might notice that the assessment is at a completion percentage greater than 0.
-This is due to the fact that nOps uses its rules engine to discover information about the workload automatically.
-Click “Start Assessment” to begin the WAFR.
+In this assessment section, you may notice that the assessment is at a completion percentage greater than 0%.
+This is because that nOps uses its rules engine to automatically discover information about the Workload and answers some the questions in the assessment:

-For each question in the WAFR, nOps will either automatically detect the answer to the question or allow you to answer it manually.
-Clicking on the box(es) in each section will designate that your workload meets or exceeds the particular requirements.
+For each question in the WAFR assessment, nOps will either automatically detect the answer to the question or allow you to answer it manually.
+Clicking on the checkbox(es) in each section will designate that your workload meets or exceeds the particular requirements.
 You can add notes to a particular question by clicking “Add Note.”
-Hovering the mouse over the question will raise a context menu that gives you several options.
+Hover the mouse over a question to view a context menu that gives you several options.

 AWS Well-Architected Tool Integration

-When you synchronize a workload to the AWS Well-Architected Tool, each workload will be listed as if you had created it from the tool itself.
+While creating you Workload in nOps, if you selected "Create workload on AWS account", your Workload will be synchronized to the AWS Well-Architected Tool, each Workload in AWS will be listed as if you had created it from the tool itself.

 Changes made from nOps can be synchronized to the AWS Well-Architected Tool by clicking Update Report.